MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 > [!IMPORTANT]
 > .NET isn't supported on ARMv6 architecture devices, including Raspberry Pi Zero and Raspberry Pi
 > devices released before Raspberry Pi 2.

-## SLES and openSUSE

-You may be able to install PowerShell on SLES and openSUSE using the SNAP package manager.
-Also, the following article provides information on how to install PowerShell on openSUSE:

-- [PowerShell - openSUSE Wiki][03]

 ### Install on Raspberry Pi OS